 |Tin snips||No||No||No||Yes, requires two cuts to defeat||Yes|

 |Bolt cutters, 36"||No||No||No||Yes, but not very easily.
 Requires two cuts||Yes|

 |Number of cuts to free lock||2 cuts||2 cuts||2 cuts||2 cuts||1 cut|

 Our Analysis and Test Results

 A combination lock is a sure-fire way around the problem of lost or forgotten keys.
 The Kryptonite KryptoLok 990 Combo combines a simple 5-digit combo wheelset with a tough steel chain, and the result is a reasonably secure and versatile keyless bike lock.
-The downsides—it's heavy, cumbersome, and lacks the wearability featured on the chain-style lock from HipLok.
+The downsides: it's heavy and cumbersome.

-This chain lock uses 9.5-mm thick manganese steel links to create a 39" chain shrouded under a sheath of weather and abrasion-resistant nylon.
+This chain lock uses 9.5 mm thick manganese steel links to create a 39" chain shrouded under a sheath of weather and abrasion-resistant nylon.
 At the connecting end, a deadbolt-style mechanism secures the terminal link, which is encased in rubber.
-The nylon is easily cut, and you can slide back the rubber case to get eyes on the steel link, but these features do make the weak points (the individual links) less obvious and more difficult to locate, and could slow down a thief, especially in the dark.
+The nylon is easy to cut, and you can slide back the rubber case to get eyes on the steel link, but these features make the weak points (the individual links) less obvious and more challenging to locate and could slow down a thief, especially in the dark.
 If we didn't first remove the nylon sheath, our bolt cutters would slide off the links before biting into the nylon sheath.
 Again, the sheath itself isn't all that tough, but it adds a step on the path to destruction, and every extra step is a little more security.